GUMBridge: a Corpus for Varieties of Bridging Anaphora: Resource Description

 \paragraph{\textsc{other}} The \textsc{other} category is for instances which fit the information status based definition of a bridging pair but do not fall into any of the bridging subtype categories outlined above.
 For example, \citet{ogrodniczuk-zawislawska-2016-bridging} discuss metareference, which allows for reference back to a name or label:

 \ex.
 I went to \underline{Sensational Cakes} yesterday, but I didn't think \textbf{the cakes} were very good.
 While such instances are not numerous enough to warrant additional subtype categories, they are still unique and worth capturing for future investigation.
+When we consider the distribution of subtypes shown in Table \ref{tab:subtype_counts}, we see that only 67 of the 5,698 instances of bridging in GUMBridge are labeled with \textsc{other}.
+This indicates that the subtype scheme provides good coverage for the varieties of bridging anaphora present in the data.

+However, it is notable that some subtypes are far more frequent than others.
+For example, 51\% (2,880 instances) of the bridging pairs are labeled with the \textsc{entity-associative} subtype, while only 9\% (521 instances) are labeled with \textsc{comparison-sense}.
+While differences in the distribution of subtype categories are linguistically interesting and worth investigating, it is also worth noting that \textsc{entity-associative} is the most broadly construed subtype, and can manifest in a variety of linguistic ways (prototypical associations, implicit possessives, implicit arguments, etc.).
+While we choose to group certain varieties together into one subtype category because they are difficult to reliably distinguish, we acknowledge that in the future it may be worthwhile to further delineate larger subtype categories, like \textsc{entity-associative}.